Egg Whites vs. Egg Yolks | What's the Difference?

 Egg whites are a crucial ingredient in many baked goods, whether they're used alone in an airy, crunchy pavlova or alongside egg yolks in quick breads, cakes, cookie doughs, and beyond.
 Although they don't bring much flavor to the table, egg whites play more than one essential role in baking.
 They can aid in:

-Aeration: One of the most common uses for egg whites in baking is aeration.
-When whipped, egg whites have the ability to take on a significant volume of air, transforming into a fairly stable foam known as meringue.
+• Aeration: One of the most common uses for egg whites in baking is aeration.
+When whipped, egg whites can take on a significant volume of air, transforming into a fairly stable foam known as meringue.

 Everything you want to know about egg yolks